-- (a) Revocation of nomination The English legislation allows the guardian making the nomination to revoke it.
+(b) Revocation of nomination

+The English legislation allows the guardian making the nomination to revoke it.
 The Scottish Law Commission recommends the enactment of similar legislation.
-255 We agree that the nominating guardian should be able to revoke the nomination. - (b) Acceptance of nomination
+255 We agree that the nominating guardian should be able to revoke the nomination.